WootaMelon/G-Ride/README.md

 =================================
-the .env variable found in the main folder directory contains environmental variables for the backend make sure to use your own cloudinary key and secret so that file uploads work .env variable found inside the motoapp folder corresponds to the server ip hosting the backend (localhost if you will run app on the same machine or pass the host IP if running on physical device)
+the .env variable found in the main folder directory contains environmental variables for the backend make sure to use your own cloudinary key and secret so that file uploads work .env variable found inside the MotoApp folder corresponds to the server ip hosting the backend (localhost if you will run app on the same machine or pass the host IP if running on a physical device)
 In addition, the following should be present in the babel.config.js when the react native application is built: module.exports = {
   presets: ['module:metro-react-native-babel-preset'],